 What Affects Customer Satisfaction?

 With the fluctuating demands of customers, figuring out which factors directly affect customer satisfaction can be challenging.
-By closely monitoring your customer’s behaviors and interactions with your business, the task of improving customer satisfaction becomes a little more manageable.
+By closely monitoring your customer’s behaviors and interactions with your business, the task of improving CSAT becomes a little more manageable.

-The following factors and touchpoints can have an affect on customer satisfaction:
+The following factors and touchpoints can have an affect on CSAT:

 - Quality: If a customer receives a downgraded version of the products or services promised, satisfaction goes down.